-Notes forming part of the financial statements for the period from 14 November 2022 (date of incorporation) to 31 December 2023 (continued)
+Notes forming part of the financial statements for the year ended 31 December 2024 (continued)

 Financial liabilities (continued)

 (iii) Subsequent measurement

 After initial recognition, financial liabilities (except for Subordinated Notes) are subsequently measured at amortised cost, using the effective interest rate method unless the effect of discounting would be immaterial, in which case they are stated at cost.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the effective interest rate method amortisation process.